iamkirankumaryadav/Library/Data Science/Cross Validation.md

 ### Random Grid Search:

 - `Random Grid Search` cross-validation randomly chooses the combination of parameters.
-- It is good if the data set is very large, it's less time-consuming and utilizes less resources.
+- It is good if the data set is very large, it's less time-consuming and utilizes fewer resources.
 - Less likely to overfit the training data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>